Why study in Canada?

 Living in Canada

-Canada is the second largest country on earth, with three ocean boarders and many types of landscape including mountains, prairie grasslands, forests and arctic tundra in between.
+Canada is the second largest country on earth, with three ocean borders and many types of landscape including mountains, prairie grasslands, forests and arctic tundra in between.

 Canada has four different seasons: winter, spring, summer, fall (autumn).